ayush-2810/Simple-Calculator/README.md

 This is a simple calculator made in python using **tkinter** library.

+Below is the table which contains the operations that can be used with their symbol.

   Symbol   | Operations